-Failure to properly acidify a product to less than 4.6 pH, one of the following must occur, fully reprocess product, process as low acid food, hold for evaluation, or destroy.
-Establishment must maintain records showing adherence to process schedules and retain records of all processed deviations.
+If there is a failure to properly acidify a product to less than 4.6 pH, one of the following must occur: fully reprocess product, process as low acid food, hold for evaluation, or destroy.
+Establishments must maintain records showing adherence to process schedules and retain records of all process deviations.

-Module 14.
-Aseptic Processing and Packaging Systems
+Module 14 - Aseptic Processing and Packaging Systems

 Aseptic processing is a continuous operation.
 The behavior of one part of the system can affect the overall performance of the entire system.
 In aseptic processing, packages and food product are sterilized in separate systems.
 The sterile package is then filled with the sterile product, closed, and sealed in the sterile chamber.
 The processing authority must ensure commercial sterility not only for the product but also the product sterilization system, packaging equipment, and packaging materials.
-Before processing can begin the processing equipment, packaging equipment, and materials must be pre sterilized.
-Processing equipment can be pre sterilized using steam or hot water under pressure.
-Packaging equipment and materials can be pre sterilized utilizing saturated steam, superheated steam, hydrogen peroxide and heat, or other treatments.
+Before processing can begin, the processing equipment, packaging equipment, and materials must be pre-sterilized.

+Processing equipment can be pre-sterilized using steam or hot water under pressure.
+Packaging equipment and materials can be pre-sterilized utilizing saturated steam, superheated steam, hydrogen peroxide and heat, or other treatments.
 All processes must be validated.
-The scheduled process will include the product, product sterile zones, packaging system, and packaging materials. formulation controls such as starches, particle size, and rehydration can change the flow rate of the product through the sterilization tubes.
-Flow rate must be monitored the flow rate must not be faster than the flow rate in the process schedule.
+The scheduled process will include the product, product sterile zones, packaging system, and packaging materials.
+Formulation controls such as starches, particle size, and rehydration can change the flow rate of the product through the sterilization tubes.
+Flow rate must be monitored and must not be faster than the flow rate in the process schedule.
 Direct product heating systems include steam injection and steam infusion.

-Indirect product heating systems include plate heat exchanger, tubular heat exchanger, and scraped surface heat exchanger.
-Hold tubes must be sloped upward at least .25 inches per foot the diameter length and slope conformed to testing.
-No portion of the tube is heated but can be insulated.
-Eat fluid food particle may receive a different degree of sterility depending on the length of time the particle spins in the holding tube.
+Indirect product heating systems include plate heat exchangers, tubular heat exchangers, and scraped surface heat exchangers.
+Hold tubes must be sloped upward at least .25 inches per foot the diameter length and slope should conform to testing.
+No portion of the tube is heated, but it may be insulated.
+Each fluid food particle may receive a different degree of sterility depending on the length of time the particle spins in the holding tube.
 Resident time of the fastest moving particle is determined by a processing authority.
 The holding tube must be designed so that every particle of food remains in the tube for the specified time in the process schedule.
-Other equipment and controls include temperature indicating devices and recorders. temperature indicating devices must meet requirements must be checked for accuracy, must have calibration records and the bulb in vicinity of recorder.
+Other equipment and controls include temperature indicating devices and recorders.
+Temperature indicating devices must meet requirements must be checked for accuracy, must have calibration records and the bulb in the vicinity of the recorder.
 The recorder should be accurate, and the bulb should be located at the exit end of the hold tube.
-The process may have multiple diversion valve locations in case of a temperature drop or a pressure drop in product to product regenerator.
-Product to product re generators are used for simultaneously cooling sterilized product and heating unsterilized product.
-The pressure of the sterilized product is greater than the pressure on the unsterilized product.
-Back pressure devices, valves, or orifices may be used to maintain pressure to prevent flashing of the product in the whole two.
+The process may have multiple diversion valve locations in case of a temperature drop or a pressure drop in the product-to-product regenerator.
+Product-to-product regenerators are used for simultaneously cooling sterilized product and heating unsterilized product.

+The pressure on the sterilized product is greater than the pressure on the unsterilized product.
+Back pressure devices, valves, or orifices may be used to maintain pressure to prevent flashing of the product.
 If the pressure in the system drops, water in the product turns to steam.